What is the connection between endurance training and missed

-If you participate in endurance sports, you may miss periods or stop menstruating.
-This is called secondary amenorrhea, and it occurs because your ovaries are not producing enough estrogen.
-It is believed that stress and low body fat contribute to amenorrhea.
-This is more likely to happen if you are younger and if your periods are irregular to begin with.
+If you take part in endurance sports, you may miss periods or stop menstruating.
+This is called secondary amenorrhea.
+It's more likely to happen if you are younger and if your periods are irregular to begin with.

-You can still become pregnant even though you are not menstruating.
-Practice birth control if you do not wish to become pregnant.
+You can still become pregnant even though you aren't menstruating.
+Practice birth control if you don't want to get pregnant.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.